Become a Commercial pilot with NFC!

 This largely depends on how much time you are willing to dedicate to your Pilot Studies.
 Many of our NFC graduates who have decided to undertake the course on a full-time basis have completed the entire training process in a little over one year.
 NFC Graduates fly for some of the worlds largest and most successful Air Carriers.
 (View Testimonials)

 Step 1: Private Pilot Licence (PPL) / Night Rating

 The Private Pilots Licence is the foundation of your aviation career.
-You will complete a minimum of 45 hours of Flight Training and 4 theoretical exams with the Irish Aviation Authority.
-You will learn all the basics of flying from our professional Instructional Staff.
-Throughout this stage, you will learn all the basics of flying and indeed Navigation.
-You will get the opportunity to complete your first solo flight and indeed your first solo navigation flight.
+You will complete a minimum of 45 hours of Flight Training and 9 theoretical exams with the Irish Aviation Authority.
+You will learn all the basics of flying from our professional Instructional staff.
+Throughout this stage, you will learn all the basics of flying and indeed navigation.
+You will get the opportunity to complete your first solo flight and your first solo navigation flight.